DonNicoJs/vue-xlsx/docs/guide/README.md

 ```

 ::: tip
-In this example we are using `xlsx-read` to take a file of the xlsx and transforms it in a json via `xlsx-json`
+In this example we are using `xlsx-read` to take a sheet of the xlsx and transforms it in a json via `xlsx-json`
 :::

 ### Exporting an XLSX file